LEARNAcademy/syllabus/ruby/05_objects_and_beyond.md

 **Story**:	As a programmer, I can slow my Teslas down by 7 per braking.

-**Story**:	As a programmer, I can speed my Teslas up by 2 per acceleration.
+**Story**:	As a programmer, I can speed my Hondas up by 2 per acceleration.

-**Story**:	As a programmer, I can slow my Teslas down by 1.25 per braking.
+**Story**:	As a programmer, I can slow my Hondas down by 1.25 per braking.

 **Story**:	As a programmer, I can speed my Toyotas up by 7 per acceleration.